grcmupc/portrait/DQN-MARL-capacity-sharing/README.md

 - **BS.py:** BS class.
 - **common.py:** Python script with different functions for supporting the training and evaluation operations.

+Note: the developed code relies on the TF-Agents library.

 **/sample_data** includes example data to conduct the training and evaluation of the model:
 - Training data in csv file to perform the training (training_main.py). (*To be uploaded*).
 - Evaluation data in csv file to perform the evaluation (evaluation_main.py).
 This is also required by training.py if evaluation is performed during training.

 **/sample_policies** includes example policies already learnt to test the evaluation_main.py script.
 - Saved policies by PolicySaver format of TF-Agents to held the evaluation (evaluation.py).